ivardesign/viva-la-vue-workshop/README.md

 **Term**: We are *“binding”* the `<input>` value to the variable.

-Vue.js **automatically** updates the “firstName” variable in our data() area, and then updates everywhere “firstName” is being used on our page.
+Vue.js **automatically** updates the “firstName” variable in our data() area, and then updates everywhere “firstName”

+---

 ## Our First Directive:
 v-model is your first real taste of what Vue.js can do for you.
 With this one easy line, we ***have made our HTML "dynamic."***